-Leaders and teachers have made good progress with addressing the improvement actions from the 2021 ERO review which related to deepening the bicultural curriculum and monitoring the enactment of the service's cultural values within guiding documents.
-They monitor and evaluate the enactment of strategic priorities which considers te ao Māori perspectives and values and integrating targeted resources to support children's assessment and planning.
-Leaders increasingly support teachers in their proficiency and knowledge of te ao Māori within their teaching practice.
+Leaders and teachers have made good progress with addressing the improvement actions from the 2021 ERO review.
+They monitor and evaluate the enactment of strategic priorities which considers te ao Māori perspectives and values and are integrating targeted resources to support children's assessment and planning.
+Leaders increasingly support teachers in their proficiency and competence and knowledge of te ao Māori within their teaching practice.